-Around six million people depend on farming cocoa for their livelihoods around the world, with 60% of the world’s cocoa sourced from Côte d’Ivoire and Ghana alone.
+Around six million people depend on farming cocoa for their livelihoods around the world, with over 60% of the world’s cocoa sourced from Côte d’Ivoire and Ghana alone.

 What cocoa farming means

 Despite the world’s love for chocolate, it is a precarious way of making a living.
 Although there is a high demand for cocoa, the global price for cocoa has fluctuated wildly in recent decades as a result of weather events and politic upheaval in Côte d’Ivoire, exacerbated by speculators betting on cocoa futures markets.
 Between 2016 and 2017 global cocoa prices dropped by by more than a third.
 Such volatility in prices makes it impossible for cocoa farmers to know how much they would be paid for their cocoa beans in a given year, let alone being able to plan for the future.